SUNY Oswego is currently operating under a "mask optional" status.*

-CDC has rated Oswego County's transmission rate as low (as of July 11, 2022).
-Based on this guidance from the CDC, the Oswego County Health Department, and the low number of COVID-19 cases on campus and in the region, SUNY Oswego is currently operating in a mask optional status.
+Based on this guidance from the CDC, the Oswego County Health Department, and the low number of COVID-19 cases in the county and region, SUNY Oswego is currently operating in a "mask optional" status.
+We continue to remind all members of our university community to remain vigilant regarding COVID-19 safety on our campus and in the community.

 *This decision is subject to change at any time depending on evolving metrics and conditions.
 If infection numbers increase, we may reinstate the mask mandate on campus.